-What you’re looking for is greater clarity and more awareness.
+What you’re looking for are greater clarity and more awareness.
 It’s not about right or wrong or winning and losing.

-The only time confrontation may be useful is when you desire to control a situation or to end a relationship.
+The only time confrontation may be helpful is when you desire to control a situation or to end a relationship.